When shooting video, the mantra is usually “Always use manual focus.”

 This can result in subtle pulsing in the backgrounds as the camera continuously refocuses.

-Another drawback to contrast-based autofocus is that it can take a bit longer for the camera to focus on the subject than other technologies.
-This can be an issue when you are shooting video, and there is lots of movement of the camera or in the frame.
+Another drawback to contrast-based autofocus is that it can take longer for the camera to focus on the subject than other technologies.
+This can be an issue when shooting video and there is lots of camera movement or in the frame.

 Phase Detection Autofocus